-Recommended brake fluid: DOT 4
+Recommended brake fluid:

+DOT 4

-- Refill with the same type of brake fluid.
-Mixing fluids may result in a harmful chemical reaction and lead to poor braking performance. - Be careful that water does not enter the brake fluid reservoir when refilling.
+- Be careful that water does not enter the brake fluid reservoir when refilling.
 Water will significantly lower the boiling point of the fluid and may result in vapor lock. - Brake fluid may deteriorate painted surfaces or plastic parts.
 Always clean up spilled fluid immediately. - As the brake pads wear, it is normal for the brake fluid level to gradually go down.
 However, if the brake fluid level goes down suddenly, have a Yamaha dealer check the cause.

-EBU24290 Changing the brake fluid
+Changing the brake fluid

-Have a Yamaha dealer change the brake fluid at the intervals specified in the NOTE after the periodic maintenance and lubrication chart.
+Have a Yamaha dealer change the brake fluid at the intervals specified in the TIP after the periodic maintenance and lubrication chart.
 In addition, have the oil seals of the master cylinders and calipers as well as the brake hoses replaced at the intervals listed below or whenever they are damaged or leaking.